Illegal Contact In Football Explained

 What Is Illegal Contact In Football?
 Per the NFL rulebook, defenders may only make contact with a receiver within 5 yards of the line of scrimmage.
 However, defenders in college and high school may contact a receiver as long as the ball is not in the air.

-In college/high school, defenders can make contact with receivers wherever on the field.
-In this article, we’re going to show you what illegal contact is and why it’s called against the defense.
+In college and high school, defenders can contact receivers anywhere on the field.
+In this article, we’ll explain illegal contact and why it’s called against the defense.

 Illegal contact is when any defensive player makes contact with a wide receiver before the ball is thrown.
 The rule differs per level of play.